 2. The wheelbase of a touring bike is longer than a racing bike allowing for use of wide tires and fenders, but most importantly, a long wheel base can help the bike have a more stable manner, especially when loaded with panniers/gear/work stuff/groceries.

 3. Touring bikes place an emphasis on durability, serviceability, and flexibility over lightweight, stiffness, and performance found on road bikes and cyclocros used in racing.
+This does not mean the bike feels heavy or slow, in fact, touring bikes are fun to ride, confidence inspiring, and will last for decades.

 So, lets break it down a little further.